-The rainwater harvesting group of the Texas A&M AgriLife Extension Service educates Texans about rainwater harvesting as an alternate or supplemental source of water so Texans can have a sustainable source of water.
-These Extension Specialists also educate how collecting rainwater is a means to control storm water runoff, which helps to reduce pollution in our rivers and streams.
-Also rainwater can be used for livestock, wildlife, firefighting and drinking water with correct filtration and sanitation.
+The rainwater harvesting group is an interdisciplinary group of educators and researchers within the Texas A&M System.
+We aim to educate Texans about rainwater harvesting as an alternate and/or supplemental source of water so that they can have a sustainable source of water for years to come.
+We also educate about rainwater harvesting as means to control stormwater runoff, which helps to reduce pollution in our rivers and streams.
+In person agent led programs are available.